The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: Evaluating the Trace Criterion Method

-We evaluated the trace and modified mean criteria by using data sets that contain multiple numbers of spheres.
-The number of spheres in a data set was varied between 2 and 12, and the data dimension was varied between 5 and 40 in increments of 5.
+We evaluated the bandwidth criteria by using data sets that contain multiple numbers of spheres.
+The number of spheres in a data set was either 5 or 10, and the data dimension ranged from 5 to 40.
 For each combination of data dimension and number of spheres, we used different seed values to generate 10 different sets of training and scoring data sets.
 Figure \ref{fig:spheresmm} illustrates sample training and scoring data sets that have five spheres and use two dimensional data.

 For each simulation run, we computed the $F_1$ measure.
-Table \ref{fig:sphereboxWhisker} (a) to Table \ref{fig:sphereboxWhisker} (k) provide the box-and-whiskers plot of the $F_1$ measure for simulations results that were obtained using different number of hyperspheres.
-Each section of Table \ref{fig:sphereboxWhisker} provides $F_1$ measure for different values of data dimension.
-As seen in Table \ref{fig:sphereboxWhisker} (a) to Table \ref{fig:sphereboxWhisker} (d), show that when the number of hyperspheres is between 2 and 4, both the modified mean and then the trace criteria provide $F1$ values above 0.9, with the modified mean criterion, performing slightly better than the trace criterion.
-But as the number of hyperspheres increases from 5 to 12, Table \ref{fig:sphereboxWhisker} (e) to Table \ref{fig:sphereboxWhisker}(k) indicate that the performance of the modified mean criterion drops compared to the trace criterion.
-The trace criteria consistently provides a $F_1$ measure higher than 0.9, whereas the $F_1$ measure obtained using the modified mean criterion is in the range of 0.7 to 0.8, depending on the number of hyperspheres.
+Figure \ref{fig:multiSpheres5} and Figure \ref{fig:multiSpheres10} provide the box-and-whiskers plot of the $F_1$ measure for simulations results that were obtained using 5 and 10 hyperspheres respectively.
+The CV, peak, and trace criteria perform well on this simulation setting, giving F1 scores consistently higher than 0.8.
+Additionally, CV frequently fails to converge to a bandwidth value, and SADS does not provide any bandwidth values for spheres with dimension greater than 20.
+Trace outperforms both CV and peak in time performance.